wethod/learning-center-source/content/friday/index.md

 The list of projects is divided into groups by the type of project status:

-* "Workdays to complete," whether to declare the workdays left to complete a project.
+* "Workdays to complete" whether to declare the workdays left to complete a project.
-* "Completed percentage," whether to declare the percentage of progress of the project.
+* "Completed percentage" whether to declare the percentage of progress of the project.
-* "Auto," whether the project status is automatic.
+* "Auto" whether the project status is automatic.

 Set preferences in Settings > Company > Job Order Categories > Project status.

 ### Current production vs production plan of the month

 For each project, Wethod shows the production status.
-It compares the current production (based on the project status) with the production planned for the current month.
+It compares the current production (based on the project status) with the production planned for the current month (based on [production plan]({{< relref "planning/index.md#production-plan" >}})).

 ### Edit project status by area